Selenomonad

 Members of the genus Selenomonas (motile crescent-shaped bacteria in general) are referred to trivially as selenomonads.
 The genus Selenomonas constitutes a group of motile crescent-shaped bacteria and includes species living in the gastrointestinal tracts of animals, in particular the ruminants.

 A number of smaller forms discovered with the light microscope are now in culture but many, especially the large selenomonads are not, owing to their fastidious and incompletely known growth requirements.

 Gram stain

 The family Veillonellaceae was transferred from the order Eubacteriales to the new order Selenomonadales in the new class Negativicutes.
-Despite most of the members of the Bacillota staining positive for the Gram stain and being trivially called "low-GC Gram-positives" (c.f.
-Bacterial phyla), members of the Negativicutes stain Gram-negative and possess a double bilayer.
+Despite most of the members of the Bacillota staining positive for the Gram stain and being trivially called "low-GC Gram-positives" (cf. Bacterial phyla), members of the Negativicutes stain Gram-negative and possess a double bilayer.

 This transfer now appears to have been mistaken.
 On further examination the Selenomonads appear to be members of the Clostridia.